Laura Mam: Career

-Baramey Pte.Ltd
+Baramey Production

-In 2016, Laura and her mother created Baramey, their own production company dedicated to supporting upcoming artists and boosting original talent and the original music movement.
-Baramey's music ranges from hip-hop and rock to psychedelic, to traditional Khmer with a modern twist.
-First signing in Kmeng Khmer, Baramey's music revolution now boasts 15 artists and 20 albums, including the current Cambodian hip-hop sensation, VannDa, and other artists such as Sophia Kao, Vanthan, Lux, Polarix, and La Cima Cartel.
+In 2016, Laura and her mother created Baramey, their own production company dedicated to supporting upcoming artists and boosting original talent.
+Baramey's artists produce music in a variety of genres, including hip-hop, rock, psychedelic, and traditional Khmer.
+The first act to be signed was hip-hop duo Kmeng Khmer.
+Baramey now represents 15 artists, who have produced 20 albums, including VannDa, Sophia Kao, Vanthan, Lux, Polarix, and La Cima Cartel.